Reaction Network Analysis of Metabolic Insulin Signaling: Model Realization as a Mass Action System

-We consider the system of ODEs in \cite{SEDA2002}.
-Their ODE system has only the state variables $X_2$ to $X_{21}$.
-We streamlined the notation to clearly identify the 35 reactions involved in the insulin metabolic signaling (INSMS) network (see Appendix \ref{app:B} for the descriptions and units of the variables):
+We consider the system of ODEs in Sedaghat et al \cite{SEDA2002} which has only the state variables $X_2$ to $X_{21}$.
+We streamlined the notation to clearly identify the 35 reactions involved in the metabolic insulin signaling network (see Appendix \ref{app:var} for the description and units of the variables):

-\cite{SEDA2002} used a biochemical map to derive the ODE system.
-An incomplete extract of the map is shown in their paper.
-For better visual orientation of the reader, we combined information from the paper's text and the ODE system to reconstruct a complete biochemical map in \textbf{Fig. \ref{fig1}}.
+Sedaghat et al used a biochemical map to derive the ODE system and an incomplete extract of the map is shown in their paper.
+For better visual orientation of the reader, we combined information from the paper's text and the ODE system to reconstruct the complete biochemical map shown in Figure \ref{fig1}.